Defending champions Haryana Steelers eye back-to-back PKL titles - www.lokmattimes.com

 Defending champions Haryana Steelers eye back-to-back PKL titles

-Mumbai (Maharashtra) [India], August 14 : Reigning champions Haryana Steelers will be aiming to become just the second team ...
+Mumbai, Aug 14 Reigning champions Haryana Steelers will be aiming to become just the second team to successfully ...

-Mumbai (Maharashtra) [India], August 14 : Reigning champions Haryana Steelers will be aiming to become just the second team to successfully defend their Pro Kabaddi League (PKL) crown in the upcoming season.
+Mumbai, Aug 14 Reigning champions Haryana Steelers will be aiming to become just the second team to successfully defend their Pro Kabaddi League (PKL) crown in the upcoming season.

 Since their Pro Kabaddi debut in 2017, the Steelers have been one of the most consistent teams in recent years and have reached the Playoffs in four of the seven seasons that they have competed in.